dvreeze/yaidom/ROADMAP.rst

 Version 1.5.0 must have well-defined functional update support.
 Its functional update API must be consistent, and analogous to the transformation API and the core element query API.
 It must also be useful, and more efficient and powerful than the transformation API, while being almost as easy to use.
-An update API for indexed elements must also be offered.
+An update API for indexed elements should also be considered.

 Towards version 1.4